SquilliamX/Foundry-Upgradeable-UUPS/notes.md

 Proxies are the truest programatic form of upgrades since a user can keep interacting with the protocols through these proxies and not even notice that anything changes or even got updated.
 This is also the upgrade method where the most bugs happen.

-Proxies use alot of low level functionality, and the main one being `delegatecall` functionality.
+Proxies use alot of low level functionality, and the main one being `delegatecall` functionality. (see the delegateCall Notes sections)

 `Delegatecall`: is a low level function where the code in the target contract is executed in the context of the calling contract and `msg.sender` and `msg.value` do not change their values.
 This means if i delegatecall a function in contract 'B' from contract 'A', I will do contracts B's logic in contract A. So if contract B has a function that says:
 ```js